2020 Medicare Premium Could Wipe Out COLA Increase

-The claims for SSDI has seen much improvement.
-The economy is growing stronger and with the temporary reallocation of payroll tax revenue, the program is should last until 2052.
-Last year, the funds for this program had an expectation to run out in 2032.
+The claims for SSDI has seen much growth.
+The economy is stronger and with the brief reallocation of payroll tax revenue, the program is should last longer.

-However, the program analysists believe if the SSDI trust fund runs dry, the program will have enough funds to pay about 91% of the anticipated benefits.
-This is contrary to the 96% of expected SSDI benefits prediction made last year.
+However, analysists believe if the SSDI trust fund runs dry, the program will have enough funds to pay about 91% of benefits.
+This is contrary to the 96% of likely SSDI benefits prediction made in 2018.